 My choices are: Mountain Equipment Lhotse jacket and Arcteryx Beta AR pants.
 Both cost around 450 euro, but I recommend keeping track of eBay auctions.
 If you don’t need these clothes yesterday, you can buy the new equipment for half a price.
 Still quite expensive, but it is not a type of clothing that can wear out after 5 seasons.

-Hat, balaclava, buff
+Head protection: hat, balaclava, buff

 Most of us have a natural protection in a form of hair, which can decently protect our head against heat loss.
 In addition to this, I use a balaclava made from Merino during winter.
 In case of more severe conditions, I put on a thicker one – X-Bionic Stormcap Eye.
 I usually sleep with balaclava on, because it is a very good solution for the coldest nights.
 However, not everyone likes to have a layer of fabric on face during the whole night – it is a matter of individual preferences.